Your essential early-stage IPO checklist

 Operational challenges

-Assess your team’s skills and experience.
-In this job market, you might consider augmenting your team from the outside with a third party or consultant.
-You’ll want team members to have knowledge of:
+• Assess your team’s skills and experience.
+If you’ve never been through the IPO process before, your business might lack the requisite resources and knowledge – and in fact, this process requires a specific, specialized set of skills that can be hard to find.
+You might consider augmenting your team from the outside with a third party or consultant.
+Team members should have knowledge of:

-• Securities and Exchange Commission (SEC) reporting requirements of public companies
+• Securities and Exchange Commission (SEC) reporting requirements for public companies

-• U.S. generally accepted accounting principles (GAAP) applicable to public companies (For companies currently considering going public, adoption of standards on leases and current expected credit losses might need to be accelerated.)
+• U.S. generally accepted accounting principles (GAAP) applicable to public companies, including how Private Company Council (PCC) elections and certain areas of GAAP, including recently adopted standards like leases and current expected credit losses (CECL), differ for public companies

 • Income taxes